An Introduction to Making Money by Selling Put Options

 Selling Put Options of Your Favorite Stock

-I’m a fan of the biopharmaceutical company AbbVie (NYSE: ABBV).
+We’re big fans of the biopharmaceutical company AbbVie (NYSE: ABBV).
 The company has a good product line, a strong pipeline of future products and a healthy dividend.
 But AbbVie is also trading near its 52-week high.
-I like the company, but I’d prefer shares were a little cheaper.
-That leaves me with two routes I can take.
+We like the company.
+But we’d prefer shares were a little cheaper.
+That leaves us with two routes to take.

-The first is I can go to my brokerage account and place a buy limit order for AbbVie.
-This allows me to set the price I’m willing to buy shares for.
-But if shares never fall to my limit price, my order won’t be executed.
-And I’ll just be sitting on my hands the whole time, hoping for the best.
+One way is to head to head over to our brokerage account and place a buy limit order for AbbVie.
+This allows us to set the price we’re willing to buy shares for.
+But if shares never fall to the limit price, the order won’t be executed.
+And we’ll just be sitting on my hands the whole time, hoping for the best.

 The second route is selling puts.
 I can sell a put contract with a strike price close to what my limit price would be.
 And I get to decide how far in the future I’d like to keep this contract open.

-Looking a couple of years into the future, AbbVie put contracts with a strike price 15% less than its current share price are going for $15.
+Looking a couple of years into the future, AbbVie put contracts with a strike price 15% less than its current share price are going for about $32.
 First comes the passive income part of the equation.
-If I can sell a contract for $15, I collect $1,500 right off the bat because each contract controls 100 shares.
+If I can sell a contract for $32, I collect $3,200 right off the bat because each contract controls 100 shares.

 When the Stock Never Falls